Jus exclusivae: Papal attitude toward the jus exclusivae

 Since then the cardinals in conclave have been enjoined to take this oath: "We shall never in any way accept, under any pretext, from any civil power whatever, the office of proposing a veto of exclusion even under the form of a mere desire… and we shall never lend favour to any intervention, or intercession, or any other method whatever, by which the lay powers of any grade or order may wish to interfere in the election of a pontiff."

 No power has openly attempted to exercise the right since 1903.
 France had become a republic in 1870.
-After World War I, the German Empire and the Austro-Hungarian Empire were abolished.
+After World War I, the German Empire and Austria-Hungary were dissolved.
 Spain became a republic and eventually a constitutional monarchy.
-During the 1963 conclave, Generalissimo Francisco Franco made an unsuccessful attempt to block the election of Cardinal Giovanni Montini.
+During the 1963 conclave, Generalissimo Francisco Franco made an unsuccessful attempt to block the election of Cardinal Giovanni Battista Montini.
 He sent the College of Cardinals some "advice" through Cardinal Arcadio Larraona, a native of Spain who was then the Prefect of the Congregation of Rites.
 It was carefully drafted to fall outside the forms of influence that Pius X had prohibited, but the cardinals nevertheless thought it outrageous.